core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 6. Unlike for the case considered in {{intermediaries-e2e-security}}, here the proxy does not know that the request is exactly a ticket request for subscribing to multicast notifications.
 Thus, the proxy simply forwards the ticket request to the server as it normally does for any request.

 7. The server receives the ticket request, which is a deviation from the case where the ticket request is not deterministic and stops at the proxy (see {{intermediaries-e2e-security}}).
 Then, the server can clearly understand what is happening.
 In fact, as the result of an early check, the server recognizes the phantom request among the stored ones.
-This happens through a byte-by-byte comparison of the incoming message minus the transport-related fields, i.e., by considering only: i) the outer REST code; ii) the outer options; and iii) the ciphertext and signature from the message payload.
+This happens through a byte-by-byte comparison of the incoming message minus the transport-related fields, i.e., by considering only: i) the outer REST code; ii) the outer options; and iii) the ciphertext from the message payload.

 8. Having recognized the incoming request as one of the self-generated deterministic phantom requests made available at external sources, the server does not perform any OSCORE processing on it.
 This opens for replying to the proxy with an unprotected response, although not signaling any OSCORE-related error.